 The Opioid Crisis

-Patterns of opioid abuse in Tarrant County may give some impression of abuse in Grand Prairie.
+Patterns of opioid use in Tarrant County may give some impression of use in Grand Prairie.
 In Tarrant County:

 - The opioid-related overdose death rate more than doubled between 2010 and 2016.